Experts Arguing That Trump Broke Georgia Law, Which He Cannot Self-Pardon For

 — Preet Bharara (@PreetBharara) January 3, 2021

 The current dialogue about presidential self–pardon stretches back to even before the current administration.
-One thing is 100-percent clear, however: This federal pardon power does not touch state law.
-That is definitely something to think about, as some legal experts are arguing that POTUS’s phone call did not just break federal law, but state law too.
+One thing is 100-percent clear, however: This federal pardon power does not touch state criminal offenses.
+That is definitely something to think about, as some legal experts are arguing that POTUS’s phone call not only broke federal law, but also state law (it is unclear if there will actually be investigations of this conduct; other legal experts have said this would be hard to prosecute).

 Law Professor Jed Shugerman of the Fordham University School of Law suggested that Trump “arguably” violated both versions of criminal solicitation of election fraud.